 How to Visit the Alaska Wildlife Conservation Center

-Although all these animal paradises have a lot in common, they never cease to differ from each other in many other ways.
+Although all of these animal paradises have a lot in common, they never cease to differ from each other in many other ways.
 So some of them add specific functions and roles to their core mission.
 Others, on the other hand, introduce extra educational programs to teach their visitors about the world around them.

 Yet a few centers include all of the above and a few additional features that make them unlike any other animal sanctuaries.
 The Alaska Wildlife Conservation Center, that we are about to visit, falls into the latter category.